2025 U.S. Figure Skating Championships: Men's singles

 Ilia Malinin successfully landed a record six quadruple jumps during his free skate, but fell on his quadruple loop.
 He finished with an overall score 46.82 points higher than silver medalist Andrew Torgashev.
-Only Nathan Chen has won a U.S. Championship title by a greater margin, a feat which he accomplished twice.
+Only Nathan Chen had won a U.S. Championship title by a greater margin, a feat which he accomplished twice.
 "It wasn't the perfect program that I exactly wanted," Malinin said in an interview.
 "One of the things I would say is maybe that I'm still not at my full potential yet, and that there's a lot bigger of a limit that I can go for."

-Andrew Torgashev won the silver medalist after two excellent performances.
+Andrew Torgashev won the silver medal after what Sherry Chen of Golden Skate referred to as "two spectacular performances".
 "It is for sure validating whenever you're on the podium," Torgashev stated afterward.
 "It definitely gives motivation to keep training and keep pushing on."
 Camden Pulkinen won the bronze medal for the second year in a row.
 "I'm just really happy I was able to deliver here," Pulkinen said.
 "Standing on the podium for the second time is super validating."

-Maxim Naumov had been in seventh place after the short program, but rallied back with a spectacular free skate to finish in fourth place, winning the pewter medal.
+Maxim Naumov had been in seventh place after the short program, but rallied back with a "spectacular" free skate to finish in fourth place and win the pewter medal.
 His parents, Evgenia Shishkova and Vadim Naumov, died three days later in the crash of American Airlines Flight 5342.